A Complete Guide to Somatic Symptoms and Related Disorders

 This altered neural processing suggests that individuals may genuinely experience exaggerated physical sensations due to neurological dysregulation.

-In cases where SSRD co-occurs with intellectual disability, the difficulty in verbalizing emotional distress can lead to physical expressions or psychological problems.
+In cases where Somatic Symptoms and Related Disorders co-occur with intellectual disability, the difficulty in verbalizing emotional distress can lead to physical expressions or psychological problems.
 Cognitive limitations might make it harder to differentiate between physical and emotional sensations, exacerbating the symptoms.

 The psychological underpinnings of Somatic Symptoms and Related Disorders are deeply rooted in emotion regulation and coping mechanisms:

-- Health Anxiety: An excessive concern about health leads to a constant monitoring of the body.
+- Health Anxiety: An excessive concern about health leads to constant monitoring of the body.

 - Alexithymia: Difficulty in identifying and expressing emotions may cause emotional distress to manifest physically.

-- Cognitive Biases: People with SSRD often focus on worst-case scenarios, leading to hypervigilance toward bodily sensations.
+- Cognitive Biases: People with Somatic Symptom and Related Disorders often focus on worst-case scenarios, leading to hypervigilance toward bodily sensations.

 Types of Somatic Symptoms and Related Disorders